About This Chapter

 3. Agents of Socialization: Family, Schools, Peers and Media

 The socialization that we receive in childhood has a lasting effect on our ability to interact with others in society.
-In this lesson, we identify and discuss four of the most influential agents of socialization in childhood: family, school, peers, and media.
+Explore four of the most influential agents of socialization in childhood, including family, school, peers, and media.

 4. Family Values and Relationships in Adolescence

 In adolescence, teens begin to explore their values and beliefs, which may differ from those of their families.
 Learn how family values and relationships with family members can influence adolescents' values and development, with examples that include shared and non-shared values.

 5. Culturally Responsive Teaching (CRT): Theory, Research & Strategies

 Culturally responsive teaching, or CRT, involves focusing on students' cultural backgrounds to help them learn.
 Discover the theory, characteristics, research, and strategies of CRT, then explore its use in the classroom.

 6. Schooling: Cultural Differences in Schooling Theory

 Education is not valued the same in all cultures, nor do all societies provide equal access to education.
 Learn about schooling and cultural differences in schooling theory.
 Explore schooling in lower-income and higher-income countries, and understand compulsory education laws, as well as creeping credentialism.

 While there are several stereotypes about adolescents, cultural factors influence the way a teen experiences adolescence.
 Discover some stereotypes about adolescents, including those related to social roles and romance, and explore how teen's culture can influence how they act.